10 Great Techniques for Reducing Stress in the Workplace

 Not only does all this stress make for a less-than-pleasant experience for your workforce, but it also takes a major toll on your budget, the health of your staff, and employee turnover rate.
 According to Fairleigh Dickenson University, 75% of people report being stressed on the job—at a cost to employers of $200 billion annually, when sick days, lowered productivity and mistakes, and healthcare costs are factored in.

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.

 But don’t worry!
 There are many ways to reduce stress at work.
 Here are ten simple and effective techniques that you can implement immediately to ensure that both you and your employees are calm, happy, and productive!

 1. Delegate Tasks to Team Members

 Many hard-working employees or managers find it difficult to ask for help, fearing that they may look incompetent or lazy.
 But according to Harvard Business Review, time management (including the ability to efficiently and effectively delegate tasks) is one of the largest concerns facing businesses today.
 One survey shows that almost half of businesses have concerns about the way employees delegate, and yet very few—only 28%—actually offer any training for managers and employees.
 Keep in mind that no small business owner ever achieved success on their own; they all had help.

-Make sure that you and your employees know how to delegate properly and not only will you be more productive, but everyone will be less stressed.
+Make sure that you and your employees know how to delegate properly and not only will you be more productive, but everyone will have less work stress.